 Our underwriting expenses consist of acquisition expenses and operational expenses.
-Acquisition expenses consist of costs to acquire premiums and are comprised of fees and expenses paid to: 1) third party program managers, who source primary insurance premiums for us through specialized programs; 2) primary insurers, for whom we write quota share reinsurance; and 3) broker commissions and excise taxes paid to brokers, who source insurance for us on a risk-by-risk basis.
+Acquisition expenses consist of costs to acquire premiums and are comprised of fees and expenses paid to: 1) third party program managers, who source primary insurance premiums for us through specialized programs; 2) primary insurers, for whom we write quota share reinsurance; and 3) broker commissions and excise taxes paid to brokers, who source primary insurance for us on a risk-by-risk basis.
 Acquisition expenses are driven by contract terms and are generally determined based on a set percentage of premiums.
-Acquisition expenses are a percentage of net premiums earned in 2009 were 26.2%, compared to 22.7% and 28.9% in 2008 and 2007, respectively.
-The increase in the acquisition expenses ratio in 2009 is primarily due to profit sharing commissions due to favorable development increasing our underwriting results on older accident years.
-In 2008, certain components of underwriting expenses that were incurred in 2007 with respect to the crop insurance business are no longer reflected due to our acquisition of substantially all of the assets of Agro National, LLC, the agency that produces this business, in the second quarter of 2008.
+Acquisition expenses as a percentage of net premiums earned in 2009 were 26.2%, compared to 22.7% and 28.9% in 2008 and 2007, respectively.
+The increase in the acquisition expenses are on longer reflected due to our acquisition of substantially all of the assets of Agro National, LLC, the agency that produces this business, in the second quarter of 2008.
 Operating expenses consist of compensation and other general and administrative expenses.
-Our Individual Risk business historically operated with a relatively small number of employees and, accordingly, we have outsourced much of the administration in our Individual Risk business to third party program managers and third party administrators.
+Our individual Risk business historically operated with a relatively small number of employees and, accordingly, we have outsourced much of the administration in our Individual Risk business to third party program managers and third party administrators.
 However we continuously monitor and analyze opportunities to internalize such services and in recent years we have increased our headcount and related expenses.
 Operating expenses in our Individual Risk segment increased to \$50.4 million in 2009, from \$40.4 million in 2008 and \$42.5 million in 2007, principally as a result of the Company's investment in personnel and related infrastructure in association with its ongoing business development initiatives.